barryclark/jekyll-now/_posts/2022-01-29-live-without-dd.md

 Software Development Lifecycle or SDLC can be formalized differently, but usually comprises following steps:

 - planning phase
-- development phase, main update will be done here, comprises code, test, build.
+- development phase (code, test, build steps), main update will be done here.
-- releasing phase, usually Docker images are built in Linux environment, so not this phase is not affected if Docker file will be preserved, or should be updated otherwise.
+- releasing phase, usually Docker images are built in Linux environment, so this phase is not affected if Docker file will be preserved, or should be updated otherwise.
-- operation phase, also not affected.
+- operation phase, also potentially not affected.

 ## how to work without Docker Desktop?

-Goal of this phase is to develop change, test it locally and pull it into source code management system.
+Goal of development phase is to develop change, test it locally and pull it into source code management system.

 Despite of the fact, that there are different tools, which are addressing building containerized applications, all of them (what i'm aware of) are for Linux or using Docker under the hood: